Is This Your Story?

 We must each learn how and when to use the sustain pedal.
 It keeps the damper off the string so it can continue to resonate.
 See where we’re going?
 We simply want to help you learn how to use that pedal to allow your spiritual life, really all of your life to be more resonant.

 If you have signed up to RESONATE, in a few days we will send you the next entry in the series, you don’t need to do anything else.
-But if you just can not wait you can read the next one here.
+But if you just can not wait that long you can read the next one here.

 If you like what you are seeing and want to become a subscriber and immediately get access to all the tools that accompany our blogs you can do so here <LANDING PAGE>.